testert1ng/hacker101-ctf/bugdb_v2/flag0/README.md

 ## 0x00 Overview

-Pretty much as [BugDB v1][1].
+Pretty much same as [BugDB v1][1].
 There is only a tiny difference on mutate the data.

 ## 0x01 Take a Tour